Simbashrek276/Context-Grounded-AI-Chatbot-/README.md

 python confidence_scores.py
 ```

-That asks 20 questions — sixteen answerable from the documents (across three
+That asks 20 questions.
+Sixteen are answerable from the documents (across three
-topics) and four that aren't anywhere in them — and for each one prints the
+topics) and four aren't anywhere in them.
+For each one it prints the model's
-model's **confidence score**, the answer it picked, and whether that was correct.
+**confidence score**, the answer it picked, and whether that was correct.
+At the
-It finishes with an overall accuracy, a threshold sweep, and it saves
+end it gives an overall accuracy and a threshold sweep, and it saves
 `confidence_chart.png`.

-On my documents it scores **18/20**: it answers the covered questions and refuses
+On my documents it scores **18/20**.
+It answers the covered questions and refuses
 all four it shouldn't know.
-As I mentioned above, the two misses are questions it
+Like I said above, the two misses are questions it
-answers *confidently but wrongly* — that's exactly where this simple approach
+answers confidently but wrongly, which is exactly where this simple approach runs
-runs out of road.
+out of road.
 The chart still makes the main result clear: every answerable
 question sits well above the threshold, while all four out-of-scope ones sit far
 below it.